uriel1998/agaetr/README.md

 ### Someday/Maybe:

+* shaarli selector switch for multiple configs?
+* Bibliogram in
+* change queue types to per file
+* incorporate some from newsbeuter-dangerzone
 * test INBOUND wallabag - seems to be broken?
 * In and out - Instagram?
 * Per feed output selectors (though that's gonna be a pain)